 New York is perhaps the most famous city in the world, attracting around 50 million visitors annually in recent years.
 With an endless supply of things to do and sights to see, it’s the perfect destination for a South African looking for an exciting city break.

 The time zone in New York City is EST (Eastern Standard Time), which is seven hours behind SAST (South Africa Standard Time).
 However, the clocks move forward by one hour to EDT (Eastern Daylight Time) in March and revert back in November.

 You need to use dollars (USD) on your trip – visit Travelex South Africa to get the most competitive rates when exchanging your rand.
-You can even load it to a Cash Passport prepaid currency card for extra safety and security while travelling.
+You can even load it to a Cash Passport prepaid currency card for extra safety and security while traveling.

-The weather in New York is loyal to the seasons, with low temperatures and snow common December to February, a comfortable and mild climate in spring, heat and humidity in the summer months and brisk days in the fall.
+The weather in New York is loyal to the seasons, with low temperatures and snow common December to February, a comfortable and mild climate in spring, heat, and humidity in the summer months and brisk days in the fall.

 South African Airways operates the only direct flight from Johannesburg to New York City – you board in OR Tambo International Airport (JNB) and then arrive at John F Kennedy International Airport (JFK).

 From here, you can board the AirTrain system to the Jamaica Station or Howard Beach Station for public transport connections to the city.
 The subway is a quick and easy way to get to the major attractions, and a great way to engross yourself in the city culture.